-- 1. Fulfill course requirements as stated in each practical nursing course syllabus. - 2.
-Achieve a minimum grade of "C" (75%) in each practical nursing course and Health Science course attempted. - 3.
-Earn a grade of "C" or better in MTH 105 and ENG 100 (or ENG 101) according to the course syllabus. - 4.
+- Fulfill course requirements as stated in each practical nursing course syllabus. - Achieve a minimum grade of "C" (75%) in each practical nursing course. - Earn a grade of "C" or better in MTH 105 and ENG 100 (or ENG 101) according to the course syllabus. - 4.
 See readmission policy for failure to progress for academic reasons.